Atry/partials/CNNs.ipynb.19.markdown

-Similar to [the previous article](https://thoughtworksinc.github.io/DeepLearning.scala/demo/TwoLayerNet.html), read and process the images and labels in test set from CIFAR10 database.
+﻿Similar to [the last section] (https://thoughtworksinc.github.io/DeepLearning.scala/demo/TwoLayerNet.html) the images and label information to read and process the test set from CIFAR10 database